Tim Mayer: 2000s

+2010s–present

-Mayer is a FIA International Steward and officiates the World Endurance Championship; the World Touring Car Championship; the World GT1 Championship; and the FIA Formula One World Championship, as well as several junior formulas.
-Mayer is one of four FIA Chairmen of the Stewards for Formula One.
+Mayer was a FIA International Steward, officiating the World Endurance Championship, the World Touring Car Championship, the World GT1 Championship, and the FIA Formula One World Championship, as well as several junior formulas.
+Mayer was one of four FIA Chairmen of the Stewards for Formula One.

-In 2012 he was also appointed as the General Manager of the Grand Prix of Baltimore.
+In 2012 he was also appointed as the general manager of the Grand Prix of Baltimore.

-Mayer has continued to organize and officiate races around the world.
-Since 2012 Mayer has been President of US Race Management, the subsidiary of the ACCUS responsible for the sporting organization of the FIA World Championship races in the United States, including the WEC, Formula E and all the Formula One races.
-Mayer is also a partner in AERO Marketing.
+Since 2012 Mayer has been president of US Race Management, the subsidiary of the ACCUS responsible for the sporting organization of the FIA World Championship races in the United States, including the WEC, Formula E and all the Formula One races.

+In November 2024, the FIA dismissed Mayer from his role as a Formula One steward.
+Mayer claimed that his firing was related to his role in the appeal of a fine given to the organizers of the 2024 United States Grand Prix, which had resulted in "hurt feelings" from FIA president Mohammed Ben Sulayem.

+FIA presidential bid

+In July 2025 Mayer announced his intention to run against Ben Sulayem at the upcoming December FIA presidential election.
+Mayer accused Ben Sulayem of centralising power, mismanaging the organisation, and not fulfilling his election promises.
+He described Ben Sulayem's presidency as "corrosive" and a "reign of terror".

+In October 2025, Mayer abandoned his presidential bid.